keystonejs/keystone/docs/access-control.md

 A key on the field config, `access` can be specified either as a single control, covering all CRU operations, or as an object keyed by CRU operation names.

-There are 2 ways to defind the values of `access`, in order of flexibility:
+There are 2 ways to define the values of `access`, in order of flexibility:
 1. Static
 2. Imperative